pedregon/mason/README.md

 a dependency injection system which to some is considered an unecessary anti-pattern.
 On the other hand, it is the best documented and easiest to use of its class.
 The next version of Mason may go in two different directions.
-New versions could involve supporting other application building libraries or even evolve into a mature abstraction.
+New versions could involve supporting other application building libraries or even evolve into a mature extendable abstraction.
 Mason by no means claims to be a perfect solution, and it is open to feedback!